CubeCentral/ScrapeNTPMon/README.md

 positional arguments:

-  IPv4Address  IP address of NTP Pool server data to lookup.
-Must be IPv4 and not a hostname
+  IPaddress   the IP Address of NTP Pool server data to lookup.
+              Must be either an IPv4 or IPv6 address and not a hostname.

 optional arguments: